Adventurous-Bytes/scout/core/hooks/README.md

 ## useScoutRefresh

-A hook for refreshing scout data with detailed timing measurements, caching capabilities, and database health monitoring for performance optimization and debugging.
+A hook for refreshing scout data with detailed timing measurements, intelligent caching with version-based invalidation, and database health monitoring for performance optimization and debugging.

 ### Features

 - **Cache-first loading**: Loads data from IndexedDB cache first, then updates with fresh data
+- **Version-based invalidation**: Automatically invalidates incompatible cache versions
+- **Unified data storage**: Stores complete herd modules (no redundant separate stores)
 - **Automatic refresh**: Automatically refreshes data on component mount
 - **Manual refresh**: Provides a function to manually trigger refreshes
 - **Detailed timing**: Measures the duration of each portion of the loading process